Soneso/stellar-swift-wallet-sdk/README.md

 ## Installation

 Copy the link of the repository (https://github.com/Soneso/stellar-swift-wallet-sdk) and then go to your `Xcode project` -> right click on your project name -> `Add Package Dependencies` … Paste the repository link on the Search, choose the package than click on `Add Package` button.
 A new screen will shows up, just click `Add Package` button again.
 Two new Package dependencies will appear: `stellar-wallet-sdk` and `stellarsdk`.
-The Wallet SDK uses the base [iOS Stellar SDK](https://github.com/Soneso/stellar-ios-mac-sdk) (currently from the `await-async` branch).
+The Wallet SDK uses the base [iOS Stellar SDK](https://github.com/Soneso/stellar-ios-mac-sdk).

 After installation add following import statement to your swift file: